Logo L&E Global

 Employees vs Independent Contractors Brazil

-Opening a Business in Brazil
+Starting a business in Brazil

 Brazil

-04. Anti-Discrimination Laws
+Anti-Discrimination Laws in Brazil

 Summary

-The Federal Constitution prohibits any kind of discrimination, including distinction of salaries, duties and admission criteria due to gender, age, skin color or marital status.
+The Federal Constitution prohibits any kind of discrimination, including distinction of salaries, duties and admission criteria due to gender, age, skin colour or marital status.
 The Constitution also prohibits any discriminatory acts with regards to distinction of salary and admission criteria of disabled employees.

 Protections Against Harassment

-Notwithstanding, as far as Brazilian law is concerned, there are no express and specific provisions of law defining what is or what is not considered harassment in the workplace, but rather has been defined by the applicable case law.
 Moral harassment can be defined as the repeated exposure of employees to humiliating and embarrassing situations during the working hours and while employees perform their duties.
 On the other hand, sexual harassment can be defined as the repeated exposure of employees to conduct from their superiors with libidinous and malicious connotations.
 Companies may establish their own policies related to moral and sexual harassment.

 Employer’s Obligation to Provide Reasonable Accommodations